Brendan Donovan Player Props: Cardinals vs. Astros

 Brendan Donovan At The Plate

-- Donovan is hitting .269 with seven doubles, seven home runs and 29 walks.
+- Donovan is batting .272 with seven doubles, eight home runs and 30 walks.

-- Among qualifying hitters in MLB action, his batting average ranks 57th, his on-base percentage ranks 28th, and he is 116th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 51st in batting average, 24th in on-base percentage, and 106th in slugging.

-- Donovan has picked up an RBI in 21.1% of his games this season, with two or more RBI in 8.5% of his games.
-He has also driven in three or more runs in two contests.
+- Donovan has an RBI in 16 of 72 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 26 games this year (36.6%), including multiple runs in seven games.
+- He has scored in 27 of 72 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.